Prepare with a rental property checklist

 - Is the building secured with a locked entry?

-- Are the doors to your apartment reinforced and do they have deadbolts?
+- Are the doors to your apartment reinforced and what type of locks and deadbolts are used?

-- Are there security cameras, intercom systems or alarms and do they work?
+- Are there security cameras, intercom systems or alarms and are they always in working order and maintained?

 - How much is the rent?
 Verify the asking price to guarantee you don't overpay.
 If the landlord states a higher rent price than listed, highlight the inconsistency to make sure you get the lower advertised price.
 Check the rent of similar properties in the vicinity so you don't pay too much.
 Also, be prepared to identify potential rental scams.

 - Are there maintenance issues to address before you move in?
-You should check the faucets, look inside cabinets, examine around the toilets for any potential water leaks, and look for holes in the wall.
+You should check the faucets, toilets and windows for potential water leaks, look inside cabinets and closets, be on the lookout for bugs, and look for holes in the wall.
 Once you take possession, you might be responsible for any issues.

 - Find out how to submit a maintenance request.
 You should verify who makes the repairs.
 You want to be sure the landlord appropriately manages the property and responds quickly to repair requests.
 Find out what the maintenance procedure is and confirm there is a plan in place for repairs.
 When viewing a property, the current condition of the apartment will offer clues to the upkeep routines of the landlord.
-Look at the faucets and windows for potential water leaks or faulty windows.
 Make a list of questions to ask your potential landlord about apartment maintenance.

 - What is the neighborhood like?
 When you are considering renting a specific property, ask your landlord about your potential neighbors.
 You should research your potential neighborhood and find out: